S

 Confirm whether data left the network

-Analyse outbound traffic logs.
-The SHADOWVAULT message claims they have the data.
-You need to know if that’s true
+Analyse outbound traffic.
+SHADOWVAULT claims they have the data.
+Know if it’s true

 👥